MikroElektronika/mikrosdk_v2/middleware/glcd/ReadMe.txt

 Completed :

 Turning on and off the display
-Functions to write and show data into the display (almost, there's still minors issues)
+Functions to write and show data into the display Basic geometric functions
+Commentary of the code

 TODO :

-Basic geometric functions
 Touch implementation
-Commentary of the code
 Optimization of the code